warslett/table-builder/README.md

 ### Table Rendering
 Modeling tables in an abstract way allows you to render them in a variety of ways.
 Renderers that render html implement the interface HtmlTableRendererInterface.
-The twig and phtml renderers are provided out of the box and are themeable with a bootstrap4 theme provided out the box.
+The twig renderer is provided out of the box and is themeable with a bootstrap4 theme provided out the box.
 ``` php
 /** @var \Twig\Environment $twig */
 $renderer = new TwigRenderer($twig, 'bootstrap4.html.twig');